ShahzainAhmed/InvertedStar/README.md

 - Multiply empty spaces with n-i and ‘*’ with i and print both of them.

 ## Program Explanation:
 - User must first enter the value and store it in a variable n.
--
+- The for loop enables